CRamsan/CoreProject/doom/README.md

 # Doom

 This is the source code for the Doom project.
 A game that tries to replicate the [Doom RPG](https://doom.fandom.com/wiki/Doom_RPG) experience.

+## Getting started

+Now you can compile the app with `./gradlew doom:game:desktop:release`.

+This will only compile the app for the desktop target.
+There are other targets that can be supported, but they are disabled for now as the Desktop(JVM) target is the easier to develop for.

 # Build & Deployment Status